Towards an Explainable Comparison and Alignment of Feature Embeddings: Related Work

 \section{Related Work}

 \textbf{Spectral Clustering, Kernel PCA, and Random Fourier Features}.
-Kernel PCA \cite{scholkopf_nonlinear_1998} is a widely recognized technique for dimensionality reduction that relies on the eigendecomposition of the kernel matrix.
+Kernel PCA \cite{scholkopf_nonlinear_1998} is a widely established method for dimensionality reduction that relies on the eigendecomposition of the kernel matrix.
 Several studies \cite{bengio2003learning,bengio2003spectral} have explored the relationship between kernel PCA and spectral clustering.
-Also, the analysis of random Fourier features \cite{rahimi_random_2007} for performing scalable kernel PCA has been studied by \citet{chitta2012efficient,ghashami2016streaming,ullah2018streaming,sriperumbudur2022approximate,gedon2023invertible}.
-In this paper, we introduce a spectral approach for comparing two embeddings, leveraging the random Fourier features framework to address computational challenges.
-Unlike Laplacian spectral clustering \cite{ng_spectral_clustering} that uses the graph Laplacian, our method uses the kernel matrix similar to Kernel PCA.
+Also, the analysis of random Fourier features \cite{rahimi2007random} for performing scalable kernel PCA has been studied by \citet{chitta2012efficient,ghashami2016streaming,ullah2018streaming,sriperumbudur2022approximate,gedon2023invertible}.
+In our work, we introduce a spectral approach for comparing two embeddings, leveraging the random Fourier features framework to address computational challenges.

 \textbf{Evaluation and Comparison of Embeddings.} Embedding evaluation is typically conducted using a limited set of downstream tasks \citep{chen2013expressive, santos2020word, Perone2018EvaluationOS, choi2021evaluationbert}.
 Existing NLP benchmarks \citep{gao2021simcse,gurevych2019sentence} focus on limited tasks. \citet{muennighof2023mteb} introduces MTEB, standardizing text embedder evaluation across diverse NLP tasks.
 In Image embeddings, \citet{kynkanniemi2023the, stein2023exposing} compared different image embeddings and showed how they can influence different tasks, specifically the evaluation of generative models.
 Another line of research is probing methods \citep{Belinkov2022probing, pimentel2020information, adi2017finegrained, Rogers2021}, which analyze model embeddings by training small models on them to understand what information is encoded.
 These methods help assess how well embeddings capture specific features, although they are not focused on embedding comparison.